mienaikoe/ziyu/Chapters/1-2-Chapter2.md

 ## Chapter 2

   After Kip left for work, I descended down to the cellar to dress for the long day of sowing.
 The smell of damp on the stone walls pervaded the air and opened my nostrils in reminiscence.
 My mother was with me.

   I attached a bulb to the overhead electrical rails, and opened my wardrobe.
 Canvas trousers, a thickly-woven shirt, and gloves stained with clay and chlorophyll.
-As I changed out of my morning clothes, I remembered mornings with my mother, changing into our work clothes.
+Every day was a repeat of the same movements I had ingrained in myself from countless mornings of dressing with my mother, but they had grown from a boring repetitive task, to a calming daily ritual.

   We used to grow Pohua, a hardy root vegetable known for its sweet and fruity taste.
 She would carry me in a big thatch bag on her back while she tilled, planted, harvested.
 I watched her hands unfold those tiny tubers across the clay and pack them in.
 At days end, I would gaze in awe of how much she could plant and harvest and aspire to do the same.
 It's been 6 seasons since she passed, but she lives as vividly in my memories as she did in life.

   "I bet you'll plant 1000 today, Liffa"